 (AMAT) - Analyzing Applied Materials Inc's Short Interest

-Applied Materials Inc's (NASDAQ:AMAT) short percent of float has fallen 4.55% since its last report.
-The company recently reported that it has 11.12 million shares sold short, which is 1.26% of all regular shares that are available for trading.
-Based on its trading volume, it would take traders 1.5 days to cover their short positions on average.
+Applied Materials Inc's (NASDAQ:AMAT) short percent of float has risen 3.17% since its last report.
+The company recently reported that it has 11.55 million shares sold short, which is 1.3% of all regular shares that are available for trading.
+Based on its trading volume, it would take traders 1.4 days to cover their short positions on average.

 Why Short Interest Matters